fjavierm/ceh/08-Sniffing/README.md

 #### Two-Factor Authentication

-If you are not running your own DNS servers and decide to use a third party DNS managed service like Cloudflare DNS or DNSMadeEasy, you can be sure their servers are pretty well secured.
+If you are not running your own DNS servers and decide to use a third-party DNS managed service like Cloudflare DNS or DNSMadeEasy, you can be sure their servers are pretty well secured.

 However, none (not even their CEO) is safe from getting an account compromise, but the probabilities are very low, to be honest.